ory/oathkeeper/docs/docs/pipeline/error.md

 If you want to append the current url (where the error happened) to address redirected to, You can specify `return_to_query_param` to set the name of parameter that will hold the url.
+The information about the current url is taken either from the URL, or from the `X-Forwarded-Method`, `X-Forwarded-Proto`, `X-Forwarded-Host`, `X-Forwarded-Uri` headers (if present) of the incoming request.

 **Example**